DanielMistrik/Intro2Blockchain/_sources/chapters/baad/text.md

 Traditionally, when we want to store big sets of data we look at databases.
 [Databases](https://www.oracle.com/database/what-is-database/#:~:text=A%20database%20is%20an%20organized,database%20management%20system%20(DBMS).&text=Most%20databases%20use%20structured%20query,for%20writing%20and%20querying%20data.)
 are an organized collection of data often arranged into a set of tables.
-To look whether we can use purely databases lets try to answer our 4 questions with
+To look at whether we can purely use databases lets try to answer our 4 questions:
-databases:

 * **How will the data be structured?** - In groups of inter-related tables.
 * **Adding/editing the data?** - As we are working with a distributed system which anyone can join the answer is anyone can add and edit data.
-* **Validity of data?** - As anyone can add/edit data we don't really have a way to efficiently check if the data is correct.
+* **Validity of data?** - As anyone can add/edit data we don't really have a way to efficiently check if the added/edited data is correct.
 * **Same version of data?** - We have to centralize the system to the same copy of the database for everyone, a [concurrency](https://www.techopedia.com/definition/25146/programming-concurrency) nightmare not to mention that it stops being a decentralized system.
-There is really no other solution inherent to databases.

 :::{note}
 We intentionally put *purely* databases above.
 This is because databases are